Jordyrat/Rat-ons/README.md

 4. **Enjoy** using the mods features to enhance your gameplay!

 ## Support
 Suggest features and report issues using the **Issues** tab above.
-We do not current have a discord for support but please feel free to use the **Discussions** tab to talk to other members and ask for support.
+We do not currently have a discord for support but please feel free to use the **Discussions** tab to talk to other members and ask for support.

 ### Issues